lpress13/coding_seminars/intro_to_coding/3/homework.md

 * Understand how objects can return objects of other classes as responses to messages
 * Understand how to execute Ruby code which spans multiple files
 * Understand how to create your own exception classes
-* Be able to initialize an object from a set of parameters
 * Be able to initialize a set of objects from a complex data structure
 * Be able to raise exceptions/errors as appropriate
 * Be able to parse strings to isolate specific symbols